yccgroup/pfe-python-models/README.md

 ### `[meta]` section

-* `nloop` is the number of sampling iterations, i.e. how many times the sampling and RAFEP evaluation are performed.
-The statistical fluctuation of the result is used to estimate the RAFEP error.
+* `nloop` is the number of sampling iterations, i.e. how many times the sampling and PFE evaluation are performed.
+The statistical fluctuation of the result is used to estimate the PFE error.
 * `nproc` is the number of parallel processes to use.
 Each process performs one sampling iteration.
 You can set this e.g. to the number of CPU cores in your machine.